harplife/zettelkasten/study_LearnOpenGL_Camera.md

 ```

 ### 2. Camera Direction
 - Another vector is required to represent the Camera's direction.
-For now, the Camera will be set to point to the origin of the scene `(0,0,0)`.
+For now, the Camera will be set to look at the origin of the scene `(0,0,0)`.
-- Subtracting the camera's Position Vector from the Scene's Origin Vector results in the Direction Vector (for the Camera).
-The Direction Vector needs to be
+- (personal note) the website "explains" a concept called a Direction Vector; but it does not make any sense.
+-